mann-uofg/portfolio-2025/README.md

 ## License / usage

 This is my personal portfolio.
-If you borrow ideas (please do), swap out the branding, copy, and assets — and leave a little attribution somewhere.
+If you borrow ideas (please do), swap out the branding, copy, and public — and leave a little attribution somewhere.